mehdiseydali/CBS/Dataset/ISCX VPN-NonVPN 2016.md

 ## Data Processing

-The ISCXFlowMeter tool, written in Java, is used to read the pcap files and create CSV files based on selected features.
+Scapy is used to read the pcap files and create CSV files based on selected features.

 ## Dataset Availability